-There is no way any demon or satanic force can separate Born Again Belivers from Jesus, or cause them to miss out on eternal life; nor is there any power that can snatch them out of the Father's hand.
+There is no way any demon or satanic force can separate Born Again Believers from Jesus, or cause them to miss out on eternal life; nor is there any power that can snatch them out of the Father's hand.

 Verse 30: "I and the Father are one."

-This is the clearest statement Jesus' had ever mad regarding His divinity.
+This is the most explicit statement Jesus' had made regarding His divinity.
 Although the Jews understood, they did not believe; nevertheless, His claim to be God was unmistakable.

 This statement, "I and the Father are one," is often taken out of context and misunderstood.
 Some believe that Jesus and God are the same entity.